Tresky/crime-reporting-web/README.md

 3. Open your `.gitignore` file in the root directory.
 Paste the following lines in the bottom of the file.
 Note: it may be a hidden file, so you'll need to "show hidden files" in order to see it.
    - `.env`
    - `config/secrets.js`
-4. Test the server by running `npm start` in the root directory of the project.
+4. Test the server by running `npm start` in the root directory of the project and navigating to `localhost:3000` in your browser.
 If you have any issues, let Tyler know and he will help you get started.